ewhal/pomf-todo/README.md

 - Write one test?
 - Fix the remaining ESLint errors (`airbnb/legacy`)
 - Rewrite CSV response code to use `array()`
+- Fix an issue with `bannersca.json` not being displayed

 ### Release `2.1.0`